habitism/hanzipro/index.md

 ## 3. Translating Topics

-Each 'topic' provides a translation function.
+Each topic provides a translation function.

-After recording your 'topic', click on the topic to enter the practice phase.
+After recording your topic, click on the topic to enter the practice phase.

 You can click `Translate Topic`, at this time the system will help you translate your content into the target language, such as English, Japanese, etc. At this time, you click on the translation, and the system will recite, and you can practice pronunciation with the system.